LOST-STATS/lost-stats.github.io/Time_Series/State_Space_Models.md

 # Keep in Mind

+- Expressing a dynamic process in state-space form allows us to apply the Kalman filter and smoother.
 - The parameters of a linear Gaussian state space model can be estimated using a maximum likelihood approach.
 This is made possible by the fact that the innovation vectors $$u_t$$ and $$v_t$$ are assumed to be multivariate standard normal.
 The Kalman filter can be used to construct the likelihood function, which can be transformed into a log-likelihood function and simply optimized with respect to the parameters.